 - Fashion Design: GD software can be used in the fashion industry to design and create new and innovative garments and accessories, optimising for factors such as comfort, functionality, and aesthetics.

-- Industrial Design: Generative design can design complex, high-performance products like medical devices and industrial machinery.
+- Industrial Design: GD can design complex, high-performance products like medical devices and industrial machinery.

-- Robotics: Generative design can be used in robotics to design and optimise the performance of robots and other automated systems.
+- Robotics: GD can be used in robotics to design and optimise the performance of robots and other automated systems.

 Generative design is a powerful tool that can lead to innovative designs that would take more work to achieve through traditional design methods.
 In addition, its ability to quickly generate and evaluate multiple design options makes it an ideal tool for designers, engineers, and manufacturers looking to optimise their designs for specific performance criteria and constraints.